mlpack

 FitnessFunction& fitnessFunction);

-size_t NumChildren(const double& splitInfo,
+size_t NumChildren(const arma::vec& splitInfo,

 const AuxiliarySplitInfo& aux);